 - Pulls the eight-part course into two digital downloads; an interactive PDF and a Powerpoint file

 - Contains updated references and resources for both students and teachers

 - Contains a wide range of improvements based on real-world feedback

 - Includes guides to help schools create a safe teaching space and consult parents

 To tie in with the launch of the revised course, we have also opened our annual grants program which this year will be focused around providing free copies of the course to schools across the UK.

-The grants program is currently OPEN and will remain so until 9 December, 2021.
+The grants program was open until 9 December, 2021.